ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 └── ...
 ```

 Having all the dependencies of CKEditor&nbsp;5, modify the `welcome.blade.php` file in the `resources/views` directory to import them.
-All the necessary markup is in the HTML file from the ZIP archive &ndash; `index.html`.
+All the necessary markup is in the `index.html` file from the ZIP archive.
 You can copy and paste it into your template.
 Pay attention to the paths of the import map and CSS link &ndash; they should reflect your folder structure.
 The template should look similar to the one below:

 ```html
 <!DOCTYPE html>